omgnetwork/omg-samples/omg-js/app/05-exit-standard-erc20/README.md

 5. Open your browser at [http://localhost:3000](http://localhost:3000).

-6. Select `19 - Start a Standard ERC20 Exit` sample on the left side, observe the logs on the right.
+6. Select `Start a Standard ERC20 Exit` sample on the left side, observe the logs on the right.